Stalking

 • Photograph evidence of trespassing, property damage, or unwanted gifts

-• If you receive an order of protection, provide a copy to your school or place of work and keep a copy on you at all times
+• If you receive an order of protection, provide a copy to your school or place of work and always keep a copy on you.

 • Create a Technology Safety Plan

-• Be aware of what information you choose to share publicly or privately by checking and adjusting your settings on social media platforms.
+• Be aware of what information you share publicly or privately by checking and adjusting your settings on social media platforms.

 • When accepting friends or followers on social media, check in with yourself to make sure you want them to have access to your social media profile.
-Someone you know (who you do not want to access your profile) may use an alias and try to follow you.
+Someone you know (who you don’t want to have access to your profile) may use an alias and try to follow you.

-• Do an internet search of your name to see what personal information about you is available online and notify a site’s webmaster to request any information be removed
+• Do an internet search of your name to see what personal information about you is available online and notify a site’s webmaster to request any information to be removed.

 • Before downloading applications, consider whether it's safe to do so.

-Often overlooked is the link between stalking and (power based) violence.
+Often overlooked is the link between stalking and power-based violence.
 Stalking is a crime that is often co-perpetrated with other crimes, including intimate partner violence and sexual assault.
-Stalking is often used as an extension of power and control and may occur before, during or after the relationship ends, or both.
+Stalking is often used as an extension of power and control.
+It may occur before, during or after the relationship ends, or both.
 Research supports a connection between stalking and sexual assault – both pre- and post-assault.

-• 81% of survivors who were stalked by a current or former partner had been physically assaulted by that partner
+• 81 percent of survivors who were stalked by a current or former partner had been physically assaulted by that partner.

-• 57% of intimate partner stalking survivors reported being stalked before the relationship ended
+• 57 percent of intimate partner stalking survivors reported being stalked before the relationship ended.

-• 2% of stalking survivors are assaulted by their stalker, but 31% of women stalked by an intimate partner report also being sexually assaulted
+• 2 percent of stalking survivors are assaulted by their stalker, but 31 percent of women stalked by an intimate partner report also being sexually assaulted.

-• Of the 70% of femicide victims who were physically assaulted before their murder, 90% reported at least one episode of stalking in the 12 months before their murder
+• Of the 70 percent of femicide victims who were physically assaulted before their murder, 90 percent reported at least one episode of stalking in the 12 months before their murder.

 • Post-traumatic stress